Back to the Future: taking a look at our underground datacentre

-Hidden somewhere in the Lincolnshire countryside lurks GCI’s best-kept secret; our Smartbunker, an underground datacenter whose latest of many upgrades will see customers benefit from faster replication and Disaster Recovery.
-Acquired by GCI in 2011, the Smartbunker was the location of RAF Skendleby Chain Home Low radar station, with a 200-foot wooden mast on the top of a nearby manmade hillock that operated during the Second World War between 1941 and 1945.
-In 1950 the site was developed further by the RAF with the addition of a two storey underground facility excavated to house a ROTOR ground control intercept station that operated during the Cold War.
+Hidden somewhere in the Lincolnshire countryside lurks GCI’s best-kept secret, our Smartbunker; an underground datacentre, where the latest of its many upgrades will see customers benefit from faster replication and Disaster Recovery.
+Acquired by GCI in 2011, the Smartbunker was the location of RAF Skendleby Chain Home Low radar station, with a 200-foot wooden mast on the top of a nearby man-made hillock that operated during the Second World War between 1941 and 1945.
+In 1950 the site was developed further by the RAF, with the addition of a two-storey underground facility excavated to house a ROTOR ground control intercept station that operated during the Cold War.

-Get in touch with us today to learn more about how GCI and our Smartbunker can keep your businesses data secure.
+Get in touch with us at email@example.com to learn more about how GCI and our Smartbunker can keep your businesses data secure.